AndrewC1998/website/content/post/comedy/index.md

 ---
 title: 'Comedian'
 subtitle: 'Stand-Up Comedian with a Background in Acting'
-summary: 'A dynamic communicator with a history in performance, combining stand-up comedy and acting expertise to engage and captivate audiences.'
+summary: 'Dynamic communicator with a history in performance, engaging in stand-up comedy and acting'
 authors:
 - admin
 tags: